CONTRIBUTING ART & WRITING

 • Fiction, including experimental fiction and erotica, is welcome.
 Please send pieces of 500 to 2,000 words.

 • Personal essays or articles for our “Switchbacks” section that relate points of inflection in a person’s life that have taken them to an unexpected and new place.
+Please send full pieces for consideration.

 • Long-form profiles of regional artists, particularly those who are mid-to-late career.
 They can work in any discipline.
 Please send a two-paragraph pitch about your credentials and your proposed artist.